 Like Dyson, LG and Miele cordless vacuum cleaners, the Bespoke Jet also has different configurations (in select markets) – three to be precise – with the only difference between them being the number of batteries and the number of cleaning tools that ship with each.

-Samsung Bespoke Jet price and availability
+Samsung Bespoke Jet review: price and availability

 - Announced February 2022